 Ostarine PCT: Optional or Essential?

-Dr George TouliatosDisclaimer: SARMs are only to be used for research purposes, as they are non-FDA-approved compounds and thus may cause adverse effects.
-If you have any questions or concerns, Dr. Touliatos is currently available for consultation.
+Dr George TouliatosDisclaimer: Individuals should only use SARMs for research purposes, as they are not FDA-approved and may have adverse effects.
+Dr. Touliatos is available for consultation should readers have any questions or concerns.

-Ostarine (MK-2866) is a mild SARM, often utilized by beginners to build lean muscle and burn fat.
+Ostarine (MK-2866) is a mild SARM, typically utilized by beginners to build lean muscle and burn fat.

-Post-cycle therapies are often taken by bodybuilders after taking SARMs or anabolic steroids, in a bid to resurrect decreased endogenous testosterone levels while increasing:
+Post-cycle therapy (PCT) is commonly implemented by bodybuilders after taking SARMs or anabolic steroids in a bid to resurrect decreased endogenous testosterone levels while increasing:

 • Testicular size